 Student Family Housing has over 700 apartments available on the St. George campus.
 Priority for these unfurnished apartments is given to student families.
-The term "family" refers to students in full-time degree programs residing with their spouse, partner and/or children.
+The term "family" refers to students in full-time degree programs residing with their spouse, partner and/or child(ren).

 There is a long waitlist list during our peak periods between July and September, but during October to May the waiting period can be significantly shorter.
-If you are able to move with less than two months' notice, please contact the Admissions Office directly to confirm availability.
+If you are able to move with less than two months' notice, please contact the Admissions Office directly by e-mail at family.housing@utoronto.ca to confirm availability.
 It is advisable to apply as soon as you are seriously considering attending the University to get your application on the waiting list.
 For more information, or to apply, contact the Student Family Housing office at 416-978-8049 or visit 35 Charles Street West. http://studentfamilyhousing.utoronto.ca.